R0unakk/cybersecurity-investigation-portfolio/README.md

 - Microsoft Defender XDR
 - Microsoft 365 Security

-## Investigation Tools
+## Security Tools

-- Wireshark
 - KQL
 - PowerShell
+- Wireshark
 - Sysmon
+- KAPE
 - Autopsy
 - Volatility
-- KAPE

 ## Frameworks

 - MITRE ATT&CK
 - Zero Trust Framework
+- NIST Incident Response Framework

 ---

 # Portfolio Goal

-By completing these projects, I aim to demonstrate:
+My goal is to demonstrate the ability to:

-> I can identify, investigate, contain, and document cybersecurity incidents in an enterprise environment.
+> Identify, investigate, contain, and document cybersecurity incidents in an enterprise environment.

+---

+# Disclaimer

 All projects are performed in controlled learning environments for educational and professional development purposes.

+No unauthorised systems, accounts, or data are accessed during these investigations.